wp-plugins/advanced-iframe/readme.txt

 First version.

 == Changelog ==
+= 1.3 =
+Fix: content_id,content_styles,hide_elements was always used from the config even when a shortcode was given.
+Now the shortcode is used as well.

 = 1.2 =
 Fix: The src was not working in the shortcode.
 I missed to rename this parameter when making this plugin more generic.